 PSPR 6210 - Internal Communications and Change Management

 This course examines the continuing and growing importance of internal communications and its impact on the organization.
 We will explore how to extend the reach and influence of internal communications through engagement with employees.
 We will also examine the concept of change management and the role of internal communications in managing organizational change.

 PSPR 6223 - Public Opinion and Political Socialization

 Through analytical research, first-hand accounts and theoretical constructs, this course explores key questions related to the formation of public opinion and political socialization.
 More specifically, this course looks at the process by which people view their engagement in public debates and politics and how they acquire and maintain their attitudes, biases, beliefs - in short, their opinions and the decisions they make as a result.
 Discussion centers on the forces that influence public opinion and political socialization, including the power of the press and its impact on our major institutions.
 Course goals include developing awareness and critical thinking regarding the role, formation and use of public opinion in contemporary public affairs and public relations; understanding the socialization processes that shape opinion, political and marketplace behavior; and analyzing how communications activities are used in the real world to influence opinion, attitudes and behavior.

-PSPR 6222 - Multicultural Marketing and Engagement
+PSPR 6222 - Multicultural Marketing